Meditation Art as wall-decor for the beautification of your space

-Authentically hand painted Mandalas by Mexican artist Fabiola Falco and masterfully re-printed on canvas, are ideally suited for infusing your home or office space with meaningful art.
+Authentically hand painted Mandalas by Mexican fine-artist Fabiola Falco, masterfully re-printed on canvas, are ideally suited for infusing your home or office space with truly meaningful art.

 The word Mandala means circle, the perfect shape.
 Among others, it is used as a symbol for the cosmos and eternity.
 Its ancestral origins are present in cultures from the Aztec, Mayan, Egyptian, Tibetan, Indian, Chinese (Oriental) cultures, to medieval cathedrals and modern icons.
 All mandalas are loaded with meaning and symbolism.

 Mandalas maintain mankind’s essence within them.
 The renown psychologist Carl Jung used the process of painting mandalas for observation and understanding of his inner workings.
 Viewing a mandala provides a wonderful opportunity for creative inspiration and introspection.
 Find out about the Artist and her process here

 Since each piece is custom made, please allow 5 - 7 business days for processing prior to shipping.
 Please note that the prices include shipping.

 Inspiring visual suggestions how installations of various Mandalas show in a number of different living spaces.

 In addition, the Mandala art is ideal for installations in office spaces for promoting mindfulness and inspiration in the working environment.

 Hospitality, healthcare, wellness and other institutional spaces will also greatly benefit from the authentic infusion of vibrant colors and deeper meaning of the Artists’ creations.